Recovery from Anxiety

 We are Never Reassured

 When our symptoms are diagnosed as anxiety, the medical community seems to have few answers for us, other than prescribing tranquilizers and/or antidepressants.
 These may provide us some relief, but it is usually partial relief, and often only temporary.
 They may help us cope, but they are not a cure.
-We may be referred to a counselor, psychologist, or Cognitive Behavior Therapist, but if your experience was like mine, these rarely helped much.
+I found counselors, psychologists, and Cognitive Behavior Therapists sometimes helpful and reassuring, but they didn’t lead me to recovery from my anxiety condition, which was what I really wanted.

 The Search for a Cure

 I tried medications, counseling, psychotherapy, cognitive behavior therapy, exposure therapy, hypnosis, meditation, positive thinking and affirmations, and more.
-I spent thousands of dollars over the years on self-help books and courses, but nothing worked.
-At the end of it, my anxiety was just as bad as ever, and I had lost almost all hope of ever recovering.
-Then, finally, a few years ago, I came across an approach to dealing with my anxiety that actually made a difference.
+I spent thousands of dollars over the years on self-help books and courses, various treatments and therapies, but nothing worked.
+After each attempt, my anxiety was just as bad as ever, and I had lost almost all hope of ever recovering.
+Then, finally, a few years ago, I came across an approach to healing my anxiety that actually made a difference.

 The Acceptance Method Works